josevlad/overwrite-system-logs/README.md

 - info
 - debug

 Ordered from most important to least important.
-If the value defined in LOG_LEVEL is none of these, an exception will be thrown.
+If the value defined in **LOG_LEVEL** is none of these, an exception will be thrown.

+If you want the objects to have a pretty-print, just provide another environment variable called **LOG_PRETTY** that represents the space argument. [see documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#the_space_argument)

 ## Dependencias
 This logger works using as dependency the Winston library